Is Polystyrene Recyclable?

 Where can polystyrene be recycled?

 Unfortunately local authorities are not able to collect kerbside recycling of EPS due to the lack of required recycling infrastructure unlike paper fibre and glass.
-As a business we are focussed on helping to fill this gap by offering clean EPS recycling drop off points at all four of our manufacturing sites.
+As a business we are focussed on helping to fill this gap by offering clean EPS recycling drop off points at our manufacturing sites.

 There are two methods of recycling used EPS at our sites:

-Granulation
+EPS Granulation

 Lighter densities of material go through a granulator that regrinds the material back in to beads, granulate is stored in silos mixed with virgin material and dosed back into the production without any detriment to the quality of the finished EPS product.
 JB Packaging is part of Engineered Foam Products, we can take any clean EPS waste (including JB Packaging poly boxes), scrap and off-cuts and recycle it back into the production process in as little as 2 hours.

-Compacting
+EPS Compacting

 Densities heavier than 28g/l with minimal contamination can be compacted and turned into super dense bales that can be easily palletised and shipped more economically by lorry load.
 These EPS bales are then processed and converted in to clean General Purpose Polystyrene Pellets (GPPS).